Yau and Souplet-Zhang type gradient estimates on Riemannian manifolds with boundary under Dirichlet boundary condition: Introduction

 \subsection{Gradient estimates on manifolds with boundary}

-The aim of this article is to formulate analogues of Theorems \ref{thm:Yau} and \ref{thm:SZ} on Riemannian manifolds with boundary under Dirichlet boundary condition.
+The aim of this article is to formulate analogues of Theorems \ref{thm:Yau} and \ref{thm:SZ} on Riemannian manifolds with (smooth) boundary under Dirichlet boundary condition.
+Let $(M,g)$ be a complete Riemannian manifold with boundary $\bm$.
+For $R>0$, we denote by $B_{R}(\bm)$ the $R$-neighborhood of $\bm$.
+We also denote by $H_{\bm}$ the infimum of the mean curvature over $\bm$, where the mean curvature is defined as the trace of the shape operator for the unit inner normal vector on $\bm$.
 For harmonic functions with Dirichlet boundary condition (i.e., it is constant on the boundary), we prove the following gradient estimate on a neighborhood of the boundary under a lower Ricci curvature bound, and a lower mean curvature bound for the boundary: \begin{thm} Let $(M,g)$ be an $n$-dimensional, complete Riemannian manifold with compact boundary.
 For $K \geq 0$, we assume $\ric_{M} \geq -(n-1)K$ and $H_{\partial M}\geq -(n-1)\sqrt{K}$.
 Let $u:B_{R}(\partial M)\to (0,\infty)$ be a positive harmonic function with Dirichlet boundary condition.
 We assume that its derivative $u_{\nu}$ in the direction of the outward unit normal vector $\nu$ is non-negative over $\bm$.
 Then we have

 on $B_{R/2}(\partial M)$. \end{thm}

 Further, for solutions to the heat equation with Dirichlet boundary condition, we obtain the following gradient estimate under the non-negativity of mean curvature on the boundary: \begin{thm} Let $(M,g)$ be an $n$-dimensional, complete Riemannian manifold with compact boundary.
 For $K \geq 0$, we assume $\ric_{M} \geq -(n-1)K$ and $H_{\partial M}\geq 0$.
 Let $u$ be a positive solution to the heat equation on